-My wife and kids went fishing a couple of days ago on a commercial party fishing boat called the Miss Avalon down here at the Jersey shore.
+My wife and kids went fishing on a commercial party fishing boat called the Miss Avalon at the Jersey shore a few days ago.
 I'm not much of a fisherman except for some fly fishing out west.
-I learned as a kid I can handle the bay but not so much the ocean as my wife also came to learn for herself.
+I learned as a kid I could handle the bay, but not so much the ocean as my wife also came to know for herself.

-Both my girls had a blast and each caught a fish as you will read about in Meg's description of the fishing trip.
+My girls had a blast, and each caught a fish, as you will read about in Meg's description of the fishing trip.
 I missed seeing both expressions when they reeled in their first fish especially when the boat mates got my youngest to kiss her first catch.
-We cooked up the fish that night for dinner and I a photo recipe of their catch of the day.
+We cooked up the fish that night for dinner, and I took a photo recipe of their catch of the day.
 Here's my wife's fish story. - RG

 A Wife's Fish Story